 - Estimated construction of F.S.
 Garside Park and Alfred Street Cycleway (Stage 2 - Gray Street to Parramatta Road)

 Please note that the timeline on this page is indicative only until completion of the detailed concept design.

-Currently two key social infrastructure projects planned for Granville are:
+There are two key social infrastructure projects planned for Granville:

 - Revitalising the streetscape and public domain at Good and Bridge Street

 We know that COVID-19 has had a significant impact on the City of Parramatta community and economy.
 It is an extremely challenging time for many, so it’s important that Council does everything possible to support our people during this pandemic and beyond.